How Is MS Diagnosed?

 Understanding How Doctors Test for MS and Make a Diagnosis

-Currently, no individual symptoms or single laboratory test can be used to diagnose a person with MS. Physicians must instead rely on several strategies to determine if enough criteria are met to confidently make a diagnosis, ruling out other possible causes of symptoms the patient is experiencing.
-Some of these strategies include:
+Currently, no individual symptoms or single laboratory test can be used to diagnose a person with MS. Physicians must instead rely on several strategies to determine if enough criteria are met to confidently make a diagnosis and rule out other possible causes of symptoms the patient is experiencing.
+Some of these strategies for diagnosing MS include:

 - Thorough examination of a patient’s medical history

 - Spinal fluid analysis

 Criteria for Diagnosing Multiple Sclerosis

 To make a proper MS diagnosis, physicians must:

 - Find evidence of damage in at least two separate areas of the central nervous system (CNS) – including the brain, spinal cord and optic nerves